UBS says Snap Inc. needs to rise to 3 critical challenges

 With almost a month gone since it began life as a public company, analysts are warming to Snapchat’s parent company, Snap Inc.

-A number of investment banks recommended buying the stock at the start of this week, with price targets in the high-$20 range.
+A number of investment banks recommended buying the stock at the start of this week, with price targets in the high-$US20 range.

 UBS analysts Eric Sheridan, Alexandra Kasper and Bridget Han took a more measured approach, applying a forward-looking neutral rating.